DuckBoss/DOF-Focuser-Unity/README.md

   https://github.com/keijiro/PostProcessingUtilities

 ## Installation :
-- Put the two scripts (DOF_Editor.cs and DOF_Focuser.cs) into your project and you're set!
+- Put the two scripts (DOF_Focuser_Editor.cs and DOF_Focuser.cs) into your project and you're set!

 ## Usage :